Register to attend our Open Houses on October 29 or 30. Learn more.

 Founded in 1903, Branksome Hall is an independent school for girls.
 Today, the school rests on a 13-acre campus in the Toronto neighbourhood of Rosedale and educates nearly 900 girls from Junior Kindergarten to Grade 12.

-The school was founded by Miss Margaret Scott, who served as our first principal from 1903 to 1910.
+The school was founded by Miss Margaret Scott, who served as our first Principal from 1903 to 1910.
 Branksome Hall was originally located in rental property at 102 Bloor Street East, with an enrolment of 70 girls.
 Seven years later, that property was purchased by the province and Branksome relocated to 592 Sherbourne Street.
+Miss Edith Read was appointed Principal in 1910.

 In 1912, the school purchased Hollydene, the elegant property at 10 Elm Avenue.
 The house, built in 1880, was purchased for the then princely sum of $48,000.
-Included in the deal was a coach house, which soon contained classrooms and a gymnasium.
-Hollydene’s spacious lawns were perfect for outdoor games and garden parties.
+Between 1912 and 1948, Principal Read added five homes to the campus and built a gymnasium and pool.
+She also introduced the Prefect and Clan systems and adopted the Hunting Stewart tartan for the school uniform.

 Over the years, both the campus and student enrolment have expanded.
 Branksome’s campus now includes more than a dozen buildings, ranging from heritage mansions to modern structures, all linked by state-of-the-art technology.